HerrMotz/HerrMotz/README.md

 We currently work on:

 ## πάρεδρος
-An IDE for writing and debugging grammars using ANTLR4.
+An IDE for writing and debugging grammars using ANTLR4. Πάρεδρος enhances the process of extraction of factoids using context-free grammars (Chomsky-type-2 grammars) from semi-structured texts.
+This is achieved through the integration of ontologies and debugging explanations, which can be understood laymen.

+As part of testing the IDE, we also develop grammars [Repertorium Germanicum](http://www.romana-repertoria.net/993.html) together with the [Professorship for Medieval History](https://www.gw.uni-jena.de/2755/apl-prof-dr-robert-gramsch-stehfest).

 ## HisQu
 A joint project with the [University of Göttingen](https://www.uni-goettingen.de/) which makes factoids retrieved from semi-structured sources available in DSLs (e.g. results achieved with πάρεδρος available) and then algorithmically transforms them into [FactGrid](https://database.factgrid.de/wiki/Main_Page)-triples.